rcraggs/learn-some-java/README.md

 7. :cinema: VIDEO watch watch **Conditional Logic, Looping and Arrays**
 8. :runner: EXERCISE Complete exercises 4 to 9 ('if' to 'calculator')

-If you have any problems during these, let us know on slack
+If you have any problems during these, let us know on the Blackboard forum.

 [Optional] if you want to test your knowledge you could install the SoloLearn app or us it only.
 If you've one the above you should be able to complete the "Basic Concepts" section here - http://www.sololearn.com/Play/Java/#